• Got Moisture, Odor and Mold Issues?Request a Service Call (732) 223-2073

 • The HVAC unit is too big and powerful for the property size

-Air duct contamination can be linked to mold spores and air pollution in other parts of the home or may be an isolated issue.
+Air duct contamination can be linked to mold spores and air pollution in other parts of the home or maybe an isolated issue.
 Either way, restoring cleanliness for a mold-free system is vital.
 When left untreated, serious problems can arise.

-Why It’s so Dangerous
+Why It’s So Dangerous

 It is believed that over 4.6 million of the 21.8 million cases of asthma in America can be at least partially attributed to mold spores within the home.
 While this stat does cover all types of mold exposure, mold in the air duct is a major hidden problem.

-Panned Bay-Dust
+Panned bay-dust

 Here are some of the reasons why: